 - If you have had hepatitis B before or carry the virus, infliximab injection can cause the virus to become active.
 This can lead to very bad and sometimes deadly liver problems.
 You will be tested for hepatitis B before starting infliximab injection.
 You will need to watch for signs of hepatitis while taking infliximab injection and for several months after stopping it.
 Talk with your doctor.

 - Rarely, people using drugs like this one have had nervous system problems.
 Sometimes, these problems have not gone away.
 Call your doctor right away if you have a burning, numbness, or tingling feeling that is not normal; change in eyesight; dizziness; seizures; or weakness in your arms or legs.

-- Very bad and sometimes deadly liver problems have happened with infliximab injection.
+- Liver problems have rarely happened with infliximab injection.
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Use with care in children.
 Talk with the doctor.

 - If using in a child, make sure your child is up to date with all vaccines.